annapoliswu/cisc475project/README.md

 ### Tips

 Tips to save energy are displayed to the left of the graph.
-These are a work in progress.
 The script contains an addTip function that can display any text as a styled tip.
 Tips should be automatically generated upon energy data submission and would give suggestions on how to save energy.

 Something akin to: *"Your energy average energy usage was __% above average for this period of time, try utilizing natural light and turning off appliances when not in use."*

-We are also looking into the idea of having a dataset representing neighborhood energy usage, and using this dataset to generate tips comparing neighborhood averages to individual household energy usage.
+We used the UMass Smart* dataset for a set of background data, and used this dataset to generate tips comparing input usage to the average usage of the Smart* dataset.

 ### Navigation